-EtherNet/IP™ is one of the fastest growing digital communication protocols in industrial automation, continuing to gain wider acceptance as companies look to transition from fieldbus to ethernet networks.
-It represents the largest number of new nodes of industrial ethernet networks shipped, at approximately 25% share of the total market[i].
-EtherNet/IP™ delivers the speed and precision reliability needed to manage and control information in real-time by connecting devices to a single network, allowing users to collect meaningful data that helps keep critical systems on track.
-In addition to basic process control, information transmitted via the EtherNet/IP™ network can be used for enhanced diagnostics, deviation alarms or predictive maintenance – all of which maximize system uptime and saves costs.
+EtherNet/IP™ and PROFINET are the fastest growing digital communication protocols in industrial automation, continuing to gain wider acceptance as companies look to transition from fieldbus to ethernet networks.
+They represent the largest number of new nodes of industrial ethernet networks shipped, at approximately 64% share of the total market[i].
+EtherNet/IP™ and PROFINET deliver the speed, precision, and reliability needed to manage and control information in real-time by connecting devices to a single network, allowing users to collect meaningful data that helps keep critical systems on track.
+In addition to basic process control, information transmitted via the EtherNet/IP™ and PROFINET networks can be used for enhanced diagnostics, deviation alarms or predictive maintenance – all of which maximize system uptime and saves costs.

-Recognizing this trend, Brooks Instrument has worked closely with key customers and automation system suppliers to bring the EtherNet/IP™ protocol to its bioprocess-leading SLA5800 Series mass flow controllers.
-In 2018, Brooks announced availability of SLA5800 with EtherNet/IP™ with significant value-added alarm and diagnostic features.
+Recognizing this trend, Brooks Instrument has worked closely with key customers and automation system suppliers to bring the EtherNet/IP™ and PROFINET protocols to its bioprocess-leading SLA Series mass flow controllers.
+The SLA5800 and SLAMf mass flow controllers are available with either EtherNet/IP™ or PROFINET protocols and come embedded with value-added alarm and diagnostic features.

-Why EtherNet/IP™ is Leading Adoption of the Industrial Ethernet Protocols
+Why EtherNet/IP™ and PROFINET are Leading Adoptions of Industrial Ethernet Protocols

-Relying on common internet and ethernet standards, key components of EtherNet/IP™’s value proposition include:
+Relying on common internet and ethernet standards, key components of the value proposition for EtherNet/IP™ and PROFINET include: